fbpx

 I’ve heard of the 10 and 4-year rule in planning, what does it mean?

-• the land has been in continuous use (other than as a dwelling) for more than 10 years
+• The land or building has changed use and that use has been continuous (other than as a dwelling) for more than 10 years

-If you want to clarify if a proposed use or development requires planning permission, or whether a proposed development already has planning permission, because it falls within permitted development or other approved criteria that mean that planning permission is not required, then you can apply for a Lawful Development Certificate – Proposed Use or Development.
-Approval will confirm that the use would be lawful if carried out as set out in the certificate.
+If you want to clarify if a proposed use or development requires planning permission, or whether it already has planning permission (i.e., because it falls within permitted development rights or other approved criteria that mean that planning permission is not required), then you can apply for a Lawful Development Certificate.
+If approved, this will confirm that the use of your property or development, as stated in the Certificate, is lawful.

 Types of building covered

-A Lawful Development Certificate can be used to cover properties that don’t meet standard planning requirements.
-So, for instance this could include an outbuilding on a farm equipped with living accommodation, kitchen and bathroom.
+A Lawful Development Certificate can also be used to cover properties that don’t meet standard planning requirements.
+For instance, this might include an outbuilding on a farm equipped with living accommodation, kitchen and bathroom.

-If a building is equipped with the essential facilities required for normal day-to-day living, and can therefore be classed as a dwelling, and has been in continuous occupation as a dwelling for at least 4 years, then the owners are entitled to apply for a Lawful Development Certificate.
-The dwelling would be lawful even in the absence of a certificate if the basic qualifications are met, the certificate simply confirms it.
+If a building is equipped with the essential facilities required for normal day-to-day living, and can therefore be classed as a dwelling, and has been in continuous occupation as a dwelling for at least 10 years, then the owners are entitled to apply for a Lawful Development Certificate.
+The dwelling would be lawful even in the absence of a certificate if the basic qualifications are met – the certificate simply confirms it.

-There are exceptions to the rule.
-If, say, a landowner obtains planning permission for an agricultural building, whilst all the time intending to build a house, and goes ahead and builds a house, then the local planning authority could withhold the granting of a Lawful Development Certificate on the grounds of fraudulent conduct.
+There are, of course, exceptions to the rule.
+If, say, a landowner obtains planning permission for an agricultural building, whilst all the time intending to build a house, and then goes on to build that house, then the local planning authority could withhold the Lawful Development Certificate on the grounds of fraudulent conduct.

-A second exception would exist where a building was deliberately concealed (there was a recent case where a house was constructed and surrounded by a haystack).
-If a planning authority becomes aware of development of this type, and can produce evidence of the deliberate intention on the part of the developer, then they can withhold a Lawful Development Certificate.
+A second exception would exist where a building was deliberately concealed (in 2013, for instance, a farmer who built a home and hid it from sight with hay bales was ordered to demolish the building after the Planning Inspectorate ruled that the 4-year rule did not apply).
+If a planning authority becomes aware of development of this type, and can produce evidence of the deliberate intention to conceal on the part of the developer, then they can withhold a Lawful Development Certificate.

 Salvatore Amico, Head of Town & Country Planning